Benji68hskvd/WEZD-Windows-EZ-Deployer/README.md

 ## Usage

-Launch the MultiInstaller, select the program that you want install, select the windows activation or office that you wanted and hit "Apply"
+Launch the MultiInstaller.exe in the zip file, select the program that you want install, select the windows activation or office that you wanted and hit "Apply" !